bigboomdesign/big-boom-directory/readme.txt

 * Added `bbd_the_excerpt` filter for archive views instead of using `bbd_the_content`
 * Bug fix for search widget in WP Theme Customizer
 * Make 'right' the default image alignment image fields
+* Only show the "View Post Type" links for post types that are public and have an archive
 * Bug fix for multisite plugin action links
 * Add Big Boom logo for Directory post type icon
 * Moved taxonomy name/handle into the Advanced Taxonomy Settings meta box